 With a few exceptions, the footprint of the House Democratic Caucus is a shadow of its former self and now made primarily of districts that they couldn’t lose if they tried.

 In the new Cook Political Report ratings, only 15 Democratic House members are facing competitive races for 2012 with 28 more in “watch” situations.

 Having lost independent voters by 18 points and ‘65 and older’ voters by 21 points, their support is reduced down pretty much to the base.

 If they decide not to seek the support of independents and moderates, and small town and rural America, then they can stay cohesive and harmonious and won’t have to worry about gavels or the business of governing.

 The shift by Obama in recent weeks suggests he has figured out the new political reality.
 One wonders how long it will take House Democrats, and perhaps Senate Democrats, to figure that out as well.

-This article appears in the Dec.
-14, 2010, edition of National Journal Daily.
+This article appears in the December 14, 2010, edition of NJ Daily.